RezaNurRochmat13/finshot-spring-backend/README.md

 ## Installation
 ```
 1. Clone the repository
+2. Create database
-2. Run `mvn clean install` to build the project
+3. Run `mvn clean install` to build the project
-3. Run `mvn spring-boot:run` to start the application
+4. Run `mvn spring-boot:run` to start the application
 ```

 ## Usage